 In the late 1990s, the senior administration of the College of the Holy Cross developed the idea of establishing a Nativity School in Worcester, a city that had been wracked by a devastating graduation rate for boys from low-income homes.
 These senior administrators – particularly President Michael McFarland, S.J., and Charles Weiss, Ph.D. – championed the school in the Worcester community.
 Following a successful feasibility study in 2002, the doors of the school were opened in the fall of 2003 to fifth- and sixth-grade classes at All Saints Church.
 Over the course of the next two years, a seventh- and eighth-grade were added.

-Now in its 12th year of operation, the school has witnessed nine successful classes of graduates matriculate in the area’s high schools: Algonquin Regional High School, Bancroft School, Burncoat High School, Cheshire Academy (NC), Claremont Academy, Cornerstone Charter Academy High School (FL), Deerfield Academy, Doherty Memorial High School, Holy Name Central Catholic Junior-Senior High School, Leicester High School, Noble & Greenough, Northfield-Mount Hermon, Saint Bernard’s High School, Saint Peter-Marian Junior-Senior High School, Saint John’s High School, South High School (Goddard Scholars Program), University Park Campus School, West Boylston High School, Worcester Academy, Worcester Technical High School, and A Better Chance (ABC) New Canaan and Masconomet Programs.
+Now in its 15th year of operation, the school has witnessed twelve successful classes of graduates matriculate in the area’s high schools: Assabet Valley Technical High School, Bancroft School, Burncoat High School, Cheshire Academy, CT, Claremont Academy, Cornerstone Charter Academy (FL), Deerfield Academy, Doherty Memorial High School, Masconomet Regional High School, Gardner High School, Holy Name Central Catholic Junior-Senior High School, New Canaan High School (CT), Noble & Greenough, North High School, Oldmar Christian School (FL), Saint Mary’s Junior/Senior High School, Saint Peter-Marian Junior-Senior High School, Saint John’s High School, South High School, South High School – Goddard Scholars Program, South Salem High School (OR), University Park Campus School, Worcester Academy, Worcester Technical High School, and Xavier High School (IA).

-With application assistance and guidance from Nativity Worcester’s Office of Graduate Support, our graduates currently attend or have graduated from the following colleges: American University, Assumption College, Chemeketa Community College (OR), Clark University, College of the Holy Cross, Curry College, DePaul University, Diablo Valley College (CA), Emmanuel College, Franklin Pierce University, High Point University, Massachusetts College of Liberal Arts, Nichols College, Providence College, Southern Adventist University, St. Anselm College, Quinsigamond Community College, University of California at Berkeley, University of Hartford, University of Massachusetts – Amherst, University of Massachusetts – Lowell, Worcester State University, and Yale University.
+With application assistance and guidance from Nativity Worcester’s Office of Graduate Support, our graduates currently attend or have attended the following colleges: American University, Assumption College, Boston College, Chemeketa Community College, Clark University, College of the Holy Cross, DePaul University, Diablo Valley College, Emerson College, Emmanuel College, Fitchburg State University, Fordham University, Franklin Pierce University, High Point University, Johnson & Whales University, Johnson & Wales University – North Miami, Massachusetts College of Liberal Arts, Molloy College, Nichols College, Oregon State University, Providence College, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts – Amherst, University of Massachusetts – Dartmouth, University of Massachusetts – Lowell, University of New Haven, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University.